 This MOU shall become effective upon the signature of two (2) or more agencies.
-This MOU shall be effective for five (5) years from the effective date and may be extended by mutual written agreement of the parties.
+This MOU shall be effective for two (2) budget years from the effective date and may be extended by mutual written agreement of the parties.

-Any agency or neutral may terminate its commitment under this MOU by providing written notice to the Chairperson of the Shared Neutrals Program.
+Any agency or neutral may terminate its or his/her commitment under this MOU by providing written notice to the Chairperson of the Shared Neutrals Program.

 Multiple copies of this agreement may be executed in counterpart in lieu of a fully executed original.